 The Ethics Case – The Policing Code of Ethics as developed by the College of Policing guides our principles and values.
 We will act in accordance with the Code to respect the rights of our staff and communities to ensure they are treated with dignity, fairness and respect;

-The Life Chances Case – Enabling equal life opportunities and outcomes by comparing and reducing inequalities or disparities between different groups; such as disabled and non-disabled people, BAME and non-BAME people, different genders, older and younger people, heterosexual and LGBT+ people, stop and search operations, health status, socio-economic status, etc;
+The Life Chances Case – Enabling equal life opportunities and outcomes by comparing and reducing inequalities or disparities between different groups; such as disabled and non-disabled people, black, Asian and minority ethnic and non-black, Asian and minority ethnic people, different genders, older and younger people, heterosexual and LGBT+ people, stop and search operations, health status, socio-economic status, etc;

 Our Valuing Difference campaign sums up the essence of our diversity and inclusion values as a modern police force.